-Michele Palladino of Pennsylvania State University and Richard Vinter of University College London received the SIAM Activity Group on Control and Systems Theory Best SICON Paper Prize at the 2017 SIAM Conference on Control and Its Applications (CT17) held July 10–12 in Pittsburgh, PA.
+Michele Palladino of Pennsylvania State University and Richard Vinter of Imperial College London received the SIAM Activity Group on Control and Systems Theory Best SICON Paper Prize at the 2017 SIAM Conference on Control and Its Applications (CT17) held July 10–12 in Pittsburgh, PA.

 Michele Palladino (center) and Richard B. Vinter (right) received their award plaques from SIAM President Nicholas J. Higham at the AN17 Prizes and Awards Luncheon.

 The SIAM Activity Group on Control and Systems Theory (SIAG/CST) awards the SIAG/CST Best SICON Paper Prize every two years to the authors of the two most outstanding papers published in the SIAM Journal on Control and Optimization (SICON) in the two calendar years preceding the award year.
-Palladino and Vinter were recognized for the contributions of their paper, “Regularity of the Hamiltonian Along Optimal Trajectories,” published in SICON Volume 53 Issue 4 in 2015.
+Palladino and Vinter were recognized for the contributions of their paper, “Regularity of the Hamiltonian Along Optimal Trajectories,” published in SICON, Volume 53, Issue 4 in 2015.
 Vinter presented the paper as part of CT17.

 Michele Palladino holds a postdoctoral position in the Mathematics Department of the Eberly College of Science at Pennsylvania State University.
 He received his PhD from Imperial College London in 2015 under the supervision of Richard Vinter.
 His research interests are in the areas of variational analysis, dynamic systems, and game theory.